carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ---
 source: md
-title: "Homologous BGC clusterization"
+title: "Homologous BGC Clusterization"
 teaching: 40
 exercises: 10
 questions:
-- "Why to use BiGSLICE / BiGFAM?"
+- "Why to use BiG-SLiCE / BiG-FAM?"
-- "How to run a BGC analysis with BiGSlice / BiGFAM?"
+- "How to run a BGC analysis with BiG-SLiCE / BiG-FAM?"
 objectives:
-- "Understand why we want to run `BiGSLICE` and `BiGFAM` "
+- "Understand why we want to run `BiG-SLiCE` and `BiG-FAM` "
-- "Learn what input do we need to run `BiGSLICE` and `BiGFAM`"
+- "Learn what input do we need to run `BiG-SLiCE` and `BiG-FAM`"
 - "Run an example with our _Streptococcus_ data on both softwares"
 - "Understand the obtained results"
 keypoints: